silomo-luthando-kunene/Medical-Cost-ML-LinearRegression-Project/README.md

 # 🏥 Medical Insurance Cost - Regression Lifecycle Project (README TO BE FINALISED)

 This project demonstrates a beginner Machine Learning workflow from exploratory data analysis to model evaluation, aimed at investigating the impact of lifestyle choices on insurance premiums.
-By analysing the Medical Cost Personal Dataset I developed a Linear Regression, Lasso and Ridge Regularisation model that predicts annual charges with R sqaured value of 0.7836, 0.7806 and 0.7835 respectively.
+By analysing the Medical Cost Personal Dataset I developed a Linear Regression, Lasso and Ridge Regularisation model that predicts annual charges with R squared value of 0.7836, 0.7806 and 0.7835 respectively.
 Key highlights include implementing StandardScaler for fair regularization and using Lasso and Ridge models to validate feature significance.

 ## 🛠️ Project Lifecycle
 1. Exploratory Data Analysis.